antstorm/proposals/ruby/phase-1.md

 allow IO-bound instructions to be executed in parallel.

 While threads can offer a great performance boost in applications with a significant IO reliance.
-In order to effectively utilize a multi-core processor a Ruby application has to be executed using multiple processes.
+In order to effectively utilise a multi-core processor a Ruby application has to be executed using multiple processes.

 #### Fibers